bertrandPiccard/Project-Folder-Sync/README.md

 ## Delete
 The delete operation uses the function "getToDelete" to receive a list of file or directory to remove.
 This operation is done only on the replica folder.

-This list is generating by comparing the two folders, the "right_only" attribute allow to get the file or directory only available in the replica folder.
+This list is generating by comparing the two folders, the "right_only" attribute allow to get the files or directories only available in the replica folder.
 In other words, there is no match for them in the source folder and should not be there.

-The operation is meant for the files and directories, a different command is needed for the removing as more privilege is needed for the directories.
+The operation is meant for the files and directories, a different command is needed for removing directories as more privilege is required.
 It is the reason of the test with "if" "isFile" or "isDir".

 ## Create
 Create operation is meant for files and directories.
 When a file or directory is present in the source folder, but not in the replica.